How Did Chiropractic Start? A Look at the History of Chiropractic Care

 Workplace-related pain

-In New Zealand, chiropractors are regulated healthcare professionals under the Chiropractic Board of New Zealand, ensuring high standards of education and patient safety.
+In New Zealand, chiropractors are regulated healthcare professionals under the Chiropractic Board of New Zealand.
+This ensures high standards of education and patient safety.

 Chiropractic Care in Wanaka, New Zealand